-- Options: After opening the public hearing and taking public testimony, that the Planning Commission takes one of the four options listed below: - 1.
-Recommend approval of the project to the City Council by approving the following resolutions: - a.
-Approve draft Resolution A, recommending that the City Council certify the project's Mitigated Negative Declaration and Mitigation Monitoring Program (Attachment 5). - b.
-Indicate support (via straw vote) for Part B of a two-part General Plan Amendment (GPA 15-002) to change the General Plan Land Use Map from as follows: - Lots 9-11 (Tract 2778): Business Park to Commercial Services; - Lot 1: Ag/Parks and Open Space to Commercial Services; - Lots 2: Ag/Parks and Open Space to Commercial Services; - Lot 3: Ag/Parks and Open Space to Business Park; - Lots 5-12: Parks & Open Space to Business Park; - Lot 13: Ag/Parks & Open Space to Business Park. - c.
-Approve draft Resolution C, recommending that the City Council adopt an ordinance amending the Zoning Map consistent with the General Plan Amendments (Attachment 7); - d.
-Approve draft Resolution D, recommending that the City Council approve Vesting Tentative Tract 3069, and approve 'Erskine Parkway' as the new street name for the new connection road, subject to Conditions of Approval and Findings (Attachment 8). - e.
-Approve draft Resolution E, recommending that the City Council approve OTR 14-005 (Attachment 9). - 2.
+After opening the public hearing and taking public testimony, that the City Council takes one of the four options listed below:

+- 1. Approve the project approving the following five actions: - a.
+Approve draft Resolution A, and certify the project's Mitigated Negative Declaration and Mitigation Monitoring Program (Attachment 6). - Approve Draft Resolution B (Part B of General Plan Amendment Cycle 2-2016) to change the General Plan Land Use Map from as follows (Attachment 7): - Lots 9-11 (Tract 2778): Business Park to Commercial Services; - Lot 1: Ag/Parks and Open Space to Commercial Services; - Lots 2: Ag to Commercial Services; - Lot 3: Ag/Parks and Open Space to Business Park; - Lots 5-12: Parks & Open Space to Business Park; - Lot 13: Ag/Parks & Open Space to Business Park. - c.
+Introduce for first reading by title only, Draft Ordinance A, amending the City of El Paso de Robles Municipal Code Section 21.12.020 (Zoning Map), as shown in Exhibit A, attached (Attachment 8); - d.
+Approve draft Resolution C, to approve Vesting Tentative Tract 3069, and approve 'Erskine Parkway' as the new street name for the new connection road, subject to Conditions of Approval and Findings (Attachment 9). - e.
+Approve draft Resolution D, to approve OTR 14-005 (Attachment 10). - 2.
 Amend the foregoing option. - 3.
-Refer back to staff and/or the Development Review Committee for additional analysis. - 4.
-Recommend denial by the City Council of one or more of the resolutions listed above (a-d).
-Recommendations of denial will be forwarded to City Council for a final decision.
+Refer back to the Planning Commission and/or staff for additional analysis. - 4.
+Deny one or more of the resolutions listed above (a-e).